ozkar99/ozkar99.github.io/_posts/2018-07-20-lagerauth-go-middleware.markdown

 However the go middleware (client) for lagerauth is now available.

-Its in the mono repo at: https://github.com/lagersoftcode/lagerauth/tree/master/clients/go/lagerauthmw
+Its in the mono repo [here.](https://github.com/lagersoftcode/lagerauth/tree/master/clients/go/lagerauthmw)

 Check the project readme for instructions.